JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 from July 1969 to June 2020.
-Since the focus of this paper is about the factor risk premium estimation, we will use the most basic first pass regressions (full sample and 5-year rolling window) to estimate the betas and compare which lamdba method would work better.
+Since the focus of this paper is about the factor risk premium estimation, we will use the most basic first pass regressions (full sample and 5-year rolling window) to estimate the betas and compare which lambda method would work better.

 ## S3-1 Fama French Five Factor Model